What will happen after treatment for basal and squamous cell skin cancers?

 For most people with basal or squamous cell skin cancers, treatment will remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 (When cancer comes back after treatment, it is called recurrent cancer or a recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
 Our document called Living With Uncertainty: The Fear of Cancer Recurrence, gives more detailed information on this.

-If you have completed treatment, your doctors will still want to watch you closely and will likely recommend that you examine your skin once a month and protect yourself from the sun.
+If you have completed treatment, your doctors will still want to watch you closely and will likely recommend that you examine your skin once a month.
 Family members and friends can also be asked to watch for new lesions in areas that are hard to see.

 You should have follow-up exams as advised by your doctor.
 Your schedule for follow-up visits will depend on the type of cancer you had and on other factors.
 Different doctors may recommend different schedules.

 - For basal cell cancers, visits are often recommended about every 6 to 12 months.